Eyupc/BlazeCMS/README.md

 ### Installation
 -  Open terminal and navigate to the folder where the CMS is located
--  Import the SQL file in your database that is located in the 'SQL' directory.
+-  Import the SQL file that is located in the 'SQL' directory into your database.
 - Edit the <b>.env</b> file, this is the config file.
 This file contains settings such as for:
 	- Database connection
 	- SMTP, imager links